anchore/oss-docs/content/docs/about/glossary.md

 ### EPSS

 Exploit Prediction Scoring System (EPSS) is a data-driven framework that estimates the probability that a software vulnerability will be exploited in the wild within the next 30 days.

-EPSS scores range from 0 to 1 (or 0% to 100%), with higher scores indicating a greater likelihood of exploitation based on real-world threat intelligence.
+EPSS provides two complementary metrics:

+- **Score**: A probability value from 0.0 to 1.0 (0% to 100%) indicating the likelihood of exploitation.
+For example, a score of 0.00034 means a 0.034% probability of exploitation.
+- **Percentile**: A ranking showing what percentage of all CVEs have a lower EPSS score.
+For example, a percentile of 0.09274 means this CVE scores higher than 9.274% of all tracked vulnerabilities.

 Unlike CVSS which measures theoretical severity, EPSS predicts actual exploitation probability by analyzing factors like available exploits, social media activity, and observed attacks (among other signals).